multitheftauto/mtasa-blue/README.md

 docker run --rm -v `pwd`:/build -e BUILD_BITS=32 multitheftauto/mtasa-blue
 ```
 If the current directory is a valid git repository clone, it will use this as the build source.
 If not, it will create a (shallow) clone.
 After compiling, you will find the resulting binaries in `./Bin`.
+To build the unoptimised debug build, add `-e BUILD_TARGET=debug` to the docker run arguments.
 ### Premake FAQ
 #### How to add new C++ source files?
 Execute `win-create-projects.bat`.